-- Dry (will benefit from a heavier, oil-based moisturizer and cosmetics) - Oily (will benefit from lighter, water-based moisturizers and cosmetics) - Mature (will benefit from oil-basedmoisturizers to preserve moisture) - Sensitive (will benefit from soothing ingredients, like aloe, that won't be harsh on the skin) - Normal/Combination (will benefit from a lighter, water-based moisturizer)
+- Dry (will benefit from a heavier, oil-based moisturizer (face cream, body and face creams)) - Oily (will benefit from lighter, water-based moisturizers (face cream, body and face creams)) - Mature (will benefit from oil-based moisturizers (face cream, body and face creams) to preserve moisture) - Sensitive (will benefit from moisturizers (face cream, body and face creams) with soothing ingredients, like aloe, that won't be harsh on the skin) - Normal/Combination (will benefit from a lighter, water-based moisturizer (face cream, body and face creams))

-If you're not sure of your skin type, you can take a simple test.
+If you're not sure of your skin type, to chotose your moisturizer (face cream, body and face creams), you can take a simple test.
 All that's required is a few sections of tissue paper and a couple minutes of your time.
 After pressing the paper to different areas of your face, you can determine your skin type, based on how much oil the paper has picked up.

-Guidelines for Cosmetics
+FDA Guidelines for Cosmetics

-What separates a pricey, prettily packaged product from the \$10 version found on your local drugstore shelf?
+What separates a pricey, prettily packaged product (face cream, body and face creams) from the \$10 version found on your local drugstore shelf?
 Sometimes, not much.
 Don't believe that price tags determine quality.
 It's the ingredients that matter.
-A good moisturizer protects you and contains no harmful ingredients.

-Ingredients of cosmetics are not strictly defined which makes it tricky to trust which products to use for your face.
-While cosmetics don't have to be approved to go on the market, there is a silver lining: manufacturers have to list ingredients on the label "to enable consumers to make informed purchasing decisions."
+A good moisturizer (face cream, body and face creams) protects you and contains no harmful ingredients.
+The Food and Drug Administration (FDA) doesn't wield a tight fist over cosmetics, which makes it tricky to trust which products to use for your face.
+While cosmetics don't have to be FDA-approved to go on the market, there is a silver lining: the FDA requires manufacturers to list ingredients on the label "to enable consumers to make informed purchasing decisions."
 That said, reading the ingredients can be as complex as deciphering ancient Greek.
-Becoming ingredient-savvy can help you understand what's in the bottle or jar of the cosmetics or face cream before you decide to put anything on your face.
+Becoming ingredient-savvy can help you understand what's in the bottle or jar before you decide to put anything on your face.

-Fragrance-Free vs. Unscented
+Fragrance-Free and Unscented

 Fragrance-free typically means just that: no fragrances have been added to the product.
 However, even fragrance-free products are not always fragrance free.
 A natural ingredient or essential oil, acting as a fragrance, might not be listed as such.
 Many fragrances are synthetic, and mask toxins that could contribute to skin reactions and allergies.
 Unscented products might include a fragrance as well.
 To mask unpleasant chemical odors, products may include additional synthetic fragrances that could trigger allergic reactions.
 Many "natural" ingredients may also be lurking on ingredient labels disguised as fragrances.